- Provided by an IASSC fully Accredited Training Organisation (ATO): Hudson

 About the certification

 Upon successful passing of the official IASSC exam, you will receive a Certificate, suitable for framing, issued by the International Association for Six Sigma Certification.
 You will also receive the IASSC Marks/Logos and IASSC Marks/Logos Usage Policy which may be used on public profiles such as LinkedIn.
-You may use the designation ICBB (International Association for Six Sigma Certification Certified Six Sigma Black Belt), and IASSC Certified Black Belt or any approved variation of the designation after your name in accordance with the IASSC Marks Usage Policy.
+You may use the designation ICYB (International Association for Six Sigma Certification Certified Six Sigma Yellow Belt), and IASSC Certified Yellow Belt or any approved variation of the designation after your name in accordance with the IASSC Marks Usage Policy.

-An example of an official IASSC Six Sigma Black Belt Certification which you will gain upon completion of this course and passing the official exam.
+An example of an official IASSC Six Sigma Yellow Belt Certification which you will gain upon completion of this course and passing the official exam.

 Who is this course aimed at?

-Lean Six Sigma Black Belt is most beneficial for organizations that encourage employees to take up Quality projects and ensure efficiency in all business/industry processes.
-This certification is most suited for:
+Lean Six Sigma Yellow Belt is most beneficial for organizations that encourage employees to ensure efficiency in all business/industry processes.
+This certification is a good fit if you’re part of a Six Sigma Team working to improve a business.

 What does this course cover?